How to Create Your End-of-Life Plan

 Just the thought of all the stuff someone will have to sort through can create overwhelm – you know you need to do it, but that in itself creates stuckness, and the end result is that nothing happens, nothing gets sorted, and you feel drained at the thought of it all.
 Ghastly!

 And anyway, you just don’t have enough time to do all this – who does?

 - Looking round your house and seeing more space, less stuff, and that what you DO have is organized systematically

 - Putting your fingers on your death folder easily, knowing exactly that what is in there is everything that will be needed after you’ve gone

 - Your relief, knowing that all the administrative stress involved for your family after you have died has been taken care of

 - Knowing your family will only have to follow your instructions as to what you want after you’ve gone

-- Feeling relieved and at peace, because you’ve done all this, and all that has to happen now is a regular review
+- Feeling relaxed and at peace, because you’ve done all this, and all that has to happen now is a regular review

 then you also know that you will continue to…